BryanCaves/CareerFair_Demo/README.md

-# CareerFair_Demo
+# CareerFair Demo
-Quick demo app for the ELC High School Career Fair
+Demo app for the ELC High School Career Fair.
+Built in NodeJS using Twilio SMS